 Identification

-The stink bug acquired its name because of the unpleasant odor it emits when disturbed or threatened.
+The stink bug acquired its name because of its unpleasant odor when disturbed or threatened.

-Some people say it smells like cilantro; others say it smells like burned tires.
-However, the unpleasant odor that the insect gives off is supposedly a defense mechanism against predators [2].
+Some say it smells like cilantro; others say it smells like burned tires.
+However, these insects’ unpleasant odor is supposedly a defense mechanism against predators [2].

-The adult bugs might be green, grayish, or brown, depending in the species.
+Depending on the species, the adult bugs might be green, grayish, or brown.

 How to Get Rid of Stink Bugs in the Garden Naturally